MMike17/CustomColors/README.md

 A button should appear to load extensions from local files.

 ⚠️ This method will only work with folders and not archives ⚠️

+## Known issues

+Sometimes when going in and out of a web page, the color scheme will not apply when changing selection.
+Simply reload the page and it should work correctly.